okfn/opendatasurvey/site-admins/index.md

 These questions will then be used instead of the standard questions.

 The spreadsheet MUST follow structure as in the [default questions spreadsheet][template-questions].

-### anonymous_submissions

-Allow submissions by anonymous users i.e. users who have not logged in via the login process.
-(Note: even with anonymous submissions we allow (but do not enforce) users to add their name when making a submission).

-Default is `TRUE`.
-Set to any other value e.g. `FALSE` to turn off.

 ### approve_first_submission